n1cKar/secure-file-tool/README.md

 # 🔐 Secure File Tool

 - A modern web application for encrypting and decrypting files entirely in your browser.
-Uses AES-GCM encryption with PBKDF2 key derivation.
+Supports AES-GCM and AES-CBC encryption with PBKDF2 key derivation.
 All files are processed locally—no data is ever uploaded to a server.

 ## Features